-For a sophisticated pop of color, wear this simple navy style.
-It's a fashionable pairing against a crisp white shirt and can be worn everywhere from a casual wedding to a black-tie wedding and everything in between.
+For a sophisticated pop of color, wear this simple navy style with comfortable wide straps.
+It's a fashionable pairing against a crisp white shirt and can be worn everywhere from a casual wedding to a black-tie event and everything in between.

 Best For Dancing: Wembley Solid Stretch Suspenders

-If the dancefloor is calling your name, you definitely don't want to hit the reception without these suspenders.
+If the dance floor is calling your name, you definitely don't want to hit the reception without these suspenders.
 The stretch material is ideal for busting a move and staying comfortable from the ceremony to the after party.

 For a Beach Wedding: Goodfellow & Co Men's Solid Suspenders

-While khaki pants might not always be very appropriate for the groom or groomsmen to wear on the big day, you can still infuse some chill, beach vibes with tan suspenders.
+While khaki pants might not always be very appropriate for the groom or groomsmen to wear on the big day, you can still infuse some chill beach vibes with tan suspenders.
 The faux-leather detailing adds some sophistication and helps to elevate the look.